 After listening and understanding the situation, I quickly realized that the laptop already has the old password saved and it’s using the old password to authenticate and this was the reason it was failing.

-To resolve problems like this, one needs to instruct the computer to forget the old (saved) password.
+To resolve the situation when laptop won’t connect to WiFi on windows 10, one needs to instruct the computer to forget the old (saved) password.
 Doing that will allow the computer to prompt for a password if you wish to connect again.

 The problem here is the process of telling Windows to forget a WiFi password has been radically changed with Windows 10.